Republic P-43 Lancer: Operational history

 The Lend-Lease aircraft were delivered to China through Claire Chennault's American Volunteer Group, the Flying Tigers.
 Pilots involved in the ferrying flights commended the P-43 for its good high-altitude performance compared to the Curtiss P-40, good roll rate, and a radial engine without a vulnerable liquid cooling system.
 Apparently, several AVG pilots asked Chennault to keep some P-43s, but the request was denied due to the aircraft's lack of armor or self-sealing fuel tanks.
 In addition, the turbo-supercharger proved unreliable and the "wet wing" fuel tanks leaked constantly.
 In April 1942, Robert Lee Scott Jr. — a USAAF pilot with the AVG —photographed the peaks of Mt.
 Everest from 44000 ft, attesting to the strengths of this aircraft.
-Also in April of 1942, veteran CAF fighter pilot Maj.
+On the other hand, in April 1942, veteran CAF fighter pilot Maj.
 Zheng Shaoyu, a survivor of many air battles including the "Zero-scourge" in the war against the Imperial Japanese invasion of China, was ferrying a P-43 back into China for renewed combat operations against the Japanese, when it suddenly caught fire causing his death in the ensuing crash.

 The Japanese noted that the P-43's fuel tanks were easily punctured, making them easier to shoot down than P-40s.
 The type was replaced by other aircraft in early 1944.
 Rudimentary protection added on the P-43A-1 was insufficient.
 In addition, the R-1830 engines were in high demand for the Douglas C-47 transport, effectively grounding the surviving aircraft.

 The USAAC considered the P-43 and its variants obsolete from the start and used them only for training purposes.
-In fall 1942, all surviving USAAF (transitioned from USAAC in June 1941) P-43s were redesignated RP-43, indicating they were unfit for combat.
+In fall 1942, all surviving USAAF (transitioned from USAAC in June 1941) P-43s were redesignated RP-43, indicating a permanent change in role.
 Most of the aircraft that were not sent to China were modified for photo-reconnaissance duties and used for training.
 Eight P-43s (four P-43A-1s and four P-43Ds) were loaned to the Royal Australian Air Force in 1942 and served with No. 1 Photo Reconnaissance Unit.
 The RAAF flew many long range, high-altitude photo reconnaissance missions before the six survivors were returned to the USAAF in 1943.